EeErNu/Notes-and-Researches/Notes-Software-Testing/README.md

 **Test coverage** - the degree, expressed as a percentage, to which a specified coverage item has been exercised by a test suite.

+### V-model

+**V-model** - a framework to describe the software development life cycle activities from requirements specification to maintenance.
+The V-model illustrates how testing activities can be integrated into each phase of the software development life cycle.

+### Testing types

+**Unit/Component testing** - searches fo defects in individual software components.

+**Robustness testing** - determes the robustness of the system product.

+**Integration testing** - testing performed to expose defects in the interfaces and in the iteration between integrated components or systems.

+**System testing** - the process of testing an integrated system to verify that it meets specified requirements.

+**Acceptance testing** - formal testing with respect to user needs, requirements and business processes conducted to determine whether or not a system satisfies the acceptance criterea and to enable the users, customers or other authorized entity to determine whether or not to accept the system.

+**Alpha testing** - simulated or actual testing by potential users/customers or an independent test team at the developers' site, but outside the development organization.

+**Beta testing** - operational testing by potential users/customers at an external site not otherwise involved with the developers, to determine whether or not a component or system satisfies the users/customers needs and fits within the business processes.

+**Functional testing** - testing based on analysis of the specification of the functionality of a component or system.

+**Black-box testing** - testing either functional or non-functional, without reference to the internal structure of the component system.

+**Functionality testing** - the process of testing to determine the functionality of a software product.

+**Interoperability testing** - the process of testing to determine the interoperability of a software product.

+**Secure testing** - testing to determine the security of the software product.

+**Load testing** - a test type concerned with measuringthe behaviour of a component or system with increasing load(number of transactions, parallel users) to determine what load can be handled by the component or system.

+**Performance testing** - the process of testing to determine the performance.

+**Stress testing** -  testing conducted to evaluate a system or component at or beyond the limits of its specified requirements.

+**Reliability testing** - the process of tecting to determine the reliability(the ability to perform its reqired functions under stated conditions for a specified period of time) of a software product.

+**Usability testing** - testing to determine the extent of which the software product is understood, easy to learn, easy to operate and attractive to the users under specified conditions.

+**Efficiency testing** - the process of testing to determine the efficiency(capability to provide appropriate performance, relative to the amount of the resources used under stated conditions) of a software product.

+**Portability testing** - the process of testing to determine the portability(the ease with which the software can be transfered from one hardware/software envirinment to another) of a software product.

+**Maintenance testing** - maintenance(modification of a software product after delivering to correct defects, to improve performance or other attributes, or to adapt the product to a modified encironment) tecting the changes to an operational system or the impact of a changed encironment to an operational system.

+**Maintainability testing** - the process of testing to determine the maintainability(the ease with which a software product can be modified to correct defects, to meet new requirements to make future maintenance easier) of a software product.

 ## References
   1. Graham D., Van Veenendaal E., Evans I., Black R. Foundation of Software Testing | ISTQB Certification, 2008, https://www.amazon.com/Foundations-Software-Testing-ISTQB-Certification/dp/1844809897/ref=sr_1_1?s=books&ie=UTF8&qid=1520879066&sr=1-1&keywords=9781844809899